 - RAM: This means random access memory.
 In college, my husband helped me remember what it was by saying goats don’t remember things long term (IDK if that’s true, but I remember it over ten years later so that’s something!).
 So the most basic explanation is that RAM determines how much your computer can ‘remember’ in the moments of you doing whatever you need to do (think browsers, programs, games, etc.).
 You’ll want at least 16 gigs of RAM to smoothly run Windows Ten (more on an Apple machine) and be able to do other things smoothly.
 None of us like when our computer is taking forever to load something but we can’t expect it to do well if we aren’t giving it enough power!

 - Storage: There are two types of storage HDD (Hard Disk Drive) and SSD (Solid State Drive).
 There are pros and cons to both.
 Remember that you can always get a portable or virtual storage drive to keep your photos, documents, videos and such.
-(I use Amazon Prime to keep my photos, just in case something happens)
+(I use Prime and Gmail keep my photos, just in case something happens)

 - HDD: These are a little louder and aren’t quite as fast but they are cheaper.